 - 1 pound medium raw shrimp , peeled and deveined, thawed

 - 3 teaspoons cornstarch

 - 1/8 teaspoon cayenne pepper

 - 1 tablespoon extra-virgin olive oil

 - Bring a large pot of water to boil; cook pasta until al dente according to package directions.
 Drain and set aside.

-- In the meantime, pat all the shrimp dry; leaving the tail on, if desired.
+- In the meantime, pat all the shrimp dry.

 - In a large bowl, add the cornstarch, red pepper flakes, cayenne, salt, and pepper.
 Whisk in the balsamic vinegar until the cornstarch is completely dissolved.
 Whisk in the orange juice and garlic.
 Set aside.

 - Warm olive oil and 1 tablespoon of the butter in a large stainless steel pan over medium-high heat.
 Add shrimp to the pan in a single layer as best you can; sear for 1 minute.
 With tongs, flip them over and cook for another 1-2 minutes until shrimp are mostly pink and cooked through.
 With a slotted spoon, transfer shrimp to a warming plate.